Komet/MediaElch/docs/admin/coverity.md

 Starting on 2019-09-11 the current maintainer should upload afresh project [build][newcoverity] to the Coverity dashboard.

-As of October 2022, this process is not yet integrated into MediaElch's CI system.
-That may be implemented in the future.
+The coverity scan is integrated into our CI (see `.ci/jenkins/CoverityScan.groovy`).
+It's run once a month.

-## How to submit a new build?
+## How to manually submit a new build?

 Download coverity for C++ from <https://scan.coverity.com/download>
 The next steps are shown in following bash script.
 You need to add Coverity's